StanleyWan/FCND-Controls-CPP/README.md

 From the result, it is not hard to see that after added with the feed forward acceleration, those overshoot, setup time and settle time become more controllable.
 And also, the drone can follow the drone trajectory consistently.

-## The converter between the cascded 3D controller and the rotors
+## The converter between the cascaded 3D controller and the rotors

-Before we design the controllers, we need to know how to command the four rotors to generate specific lifting force based on the input of turning rate (p,q,r) of axes (x,y,z).
-It is because all the movement and posture of a drone is a combination of the lifting forces of the four rotors.
+In between the controller and the rotors, there is a converter that convert the thrust and moments to the appropriate 4 different desired thrust forces for the moments.
+The value of the thrust forces will then pass to the engins of the rotors.

 ![3D Drone](./images/3D_Drone.png)
 The relationship between the lifting force on axes and the thrusts on the four rotor is as follows:
 <p></p>